noahehall/theBookOfNoah/architecture/rest.md

     - once a resource is identified then its representation is to be decided using a standard format so that the server can send the resource in the format the client can consume
   - resource representation concepts
     - understandability
-      - both the server and the client should be able to understand and utilize the representaion format of the resource
+      - both the server and the client should be able to understand and utilize the representation format of the resource
     - completeness
       - format should be able to represent a resource completely
       - e.g. with embedded resources (resource in a resource)